 HQ notifies all current members of the intent to form a consensus group for normative ballots at least 30 days prior to scheduled ballot open date.
-Consensus group signup is allowed up to one week prior to the close of the ballot period.
+Consensus group signup is allowed up to the date that the ballot opens.

-Co-chairs should monitor ballot responses as they are submitted (co-chairs receive copies of all returned ballots related to their WG) and notify the consensus group, especially those who returned negative ballots, when/where their comments will be discussed (e.g., Monday-Wednesday at the HL7 Working Group Meeting in Atlanta, which convenes the week of May 4).
+Co-chairs should monitor ballot responses as they are submitted (co-chairs receive copies of all returned ballots related to their WG) and notify the consensus group, especially those who returned negative ballots, when/where their comments will be discussed; e.g., Monday-Wednesday at the WGM in Atlanta, which convenes the week of May 4.

-Prepare a preliminary reconciliation package that is distributed at the meeting, via e-mail or posted to the HL7 Ballot Desktop that lists each negative vote/comment and a motion for resolving it.
-HL7 provides an Amalgamation Macro to aide this process.
-(Refer to section 3.6)

-Hold open discussions to determine the disposition (to vote on) on any negative votes/ and all comments received in response to the ballot (this can be accomplished at the WGM, via a conference call, etc, but should be consistent with what was announced above).
-Record the motions and the votes on those motions in the disposition section of the Ballot Comment Spreadsheet and include in a zip file with the meeting minutes.
-The different dispositions are described below:
+Prepare a preliminary reconciliation package that is distributed at the meeting, via e-mail or posted to the Ballot Desktop that lists each negative vote/comment and a motion for resolving it.
+HL7 provides an Amalgamation Macro (see section 3.6) to aide this process.
+Hold open discussions to determine the disposition (by WG vote) on all negative comments received in response to the ballot.
+This may be accomplished at the WGM, via a conference call, etc., but should be consistent with what was announced above.
+Record the motions and subsequent votes in the disposition section of the Ballot Comment Spreadsheet and include as a zip file with the meeting minutes.
+The different dispositions are:

-Persuasive: the WG agrees without objection that the position expressed by the negative response is persuasive; the changes recommended by the comment shall be incorporated as reasonable and necessary revisions.
+Persuasive: A majority of the WG agrees without objection that the position expressed by the negative response is persuasive; the changes recommended by the comment shall be incorporated as reasonable and necessary revisions.

-Not Persuasive: 60% of the WG agrees that the comment deals with process or issues not under the control of the WG, or suggests the use of alternate methodologies or solutions which have no advantage over those used, or questions the validity of the approach or the expertise of the developers.
+Not Persuasive: A majority of the WG agrees that the comment deals with process or issues not under the control of the WG, or suggests the use of alternate methodologies or solutions which have no advantage over those used, or questions the validity of the approach or the expertise of the developers.
 Comments declared not persuasive but not withdrawn are reported as unresolved negatives.

-Not Related: 60% of the WG agrees that the comment deals with issues or functions beyond the scope of or is clearly not related to the ballot subject matter.
+Not Related: A majority of the WG agrees that the comment deals with issues or functions beyond the scope of or is clearly not related to the ballot subject matter.
 Comments declared not related are reported as “negative without comment” and don’t impact the outcome of the ballot.

-Once the WG has voted on the dispositions, send an e-mail through the ballot desktop to each negative submitter advising them of the status of their negative vote/comment.
+Once the WG has voted on the dispositions, send an e-mail through the Ballot Desktop to each negative submitter advising them of the status of their negative vote/comment.
 HL7 headquarters must be able to produce this communication for the ANSI auditor.
 Using the ballot desktop ensures that this requirement is fulfilled and that the communications are captured in a central location.

-Follow up with each negative voter to ensure that he/she has been informed of the disposition of their negative vote and given an opportunity to either withdraw the negative vote (which turns it into a positive vote) or affirm it.
-To withdraw a negative vote, the voter must advise the co-chair and the appropriate HL7 staff person in writing, which is typically done through the ballot desktop.
+Follow up with each negative voter to ensure that he/she has been informed of the disposition of their negative vote and given an opportunity to either withdraw the negative vote (which becomes a positive vote) or affirm negative.
+To withdraw a negative vote, the voter must advise the co-chair and the appropriate HL7 staff in writing, which is typically done through the Ballot Desktop.

-Following reconciliation, determine if the document passed (60% of members in the ballot pool returned a vote and at least 75% of combined affirmative/negative votes are affirmative.)
+Following reconciliation, determine if the document passed: a majority of the consensus group returned a ballot representative of a majority of HL7 members and at least 75% of combined affirmative/negative votes are affirmative.)

-Make any updates to the document and notify HQ of your intent to re-ballot if substantive changes merit such or move forward with approval to ANSI.
-Unresolved negative comments do not preclude a document from being submitted to ANSI; however, submission with unresolved negative comments must be preceded by a recirculation ballot to allow consideration by the consensus group.
+Make any updates to the document and notify HQ of your intent to re-ballot, if substantive changes merit such, or move forward to ANSI for approval.
+Unresolved negative comments do not preclude a document from being submitted to ANSI; however, submission with unresolved negative comments must be preceded by a recirculation ballot to allow consideration of such comments by the consensus group.